sigstore/TSC/README.md

-# sigstore Technical Advisory Council (TAC)
+# sigstore Technical Advisory Council (TSC)

-The sigstore Technical Advisory Council is responsible for technical oversight of sigstore's projects.
+The sigstore Technical Steering Commitee is responsible for technical oversight of sigstore's projects.

 The TAC will be responsible for all aspects of oversight relating to the Project: